 There are many causes of tooth discoloration.
 The most common causes are aging and the consumption or use of staining substances such as colas, coffee, tea, tobacco, red wine etc. When teeth are forming, the consumption or use of tetracycline, certain antibiotics or excessive amounts of fluoride may also cause tooth discoloration.

 Am I a candidate for tooth whitening?

-Almost anyone can benefit from tooth whitening.
+Almost anyone can benefit from teeth whitening.
 However, treatment may not be as effective for some patients as it is for others.
 Make an appointment with our office and Dr. Lubliner can determine if you are a viable candidate for this procedure through an oral exam, including a current shade assessment of your teeth.